mthirion/rhaf-demo/README.md

 ### Namespaces
 The following Openshift Prijects are (or can be) used:
  - demo-dev : represent a development environment
- - demo-int : represent an integration environment to demo the software lifecycle with pipelines
  - openshift-gitops: will contain Argocd-based Openshift Gitops servers
  - elastic-system : will contain ElasticSearch and Kibana
  - gitlab-system : will contain a gitlab server that can be used as the repository fot Gitops

+In addition:
+- demo-int & demo-uat : will be used to demo the software lifecycle promotion

 ![namespaces](documentation/images/namespaces.png?raw=true)

 ### Developer's resources